 method:

-its role is to create the child layout objects, and then
+its role is to create the child layout objects and then

-recursively call its children’s layout
+recursively call their layout

-a lot throughout this book.
+throughout this book.

 Now when we construct a DocumentLayout